theKashey/react-clientside-effect/README.md

 A [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) that, when mounting, unmounting or receiving new props, calls `reducePropsToState` with `props` of **each mounted instance**.
 It is up to you to return some state aggregated from these props.

 On the client, every time the returned component is (un)mounted or its props change, `reducePropsToState` will be called, and the recalculated state will be passed to `handleStateChangeOnClient` where you may use it to trigger a side effect.

-On the server, `handleStateChangeOnClient` will not be called.
-You will still be able to call the static `rewind()` method on the returned component class to retrieve the current state after a `renderToString()` call.
-If you forget to call `rewind()` right after `renderToString()`, the internal instance stack will keep growing, resulting in a memory leak and incorrect information.
-You must call `rewind()` after every `renderToString()` call on the server.

-For testing, you may use a static `peek()` method available on the returned component.
-It lets you get the current state without resetting the mounted instance stack.
-Don’t use it for anything other than testing.

 ## Usage